-- a.
+a.
 The eight ball must always be the first ball contacted by the cue ball, and it or any other ball including the cue ball must contact a rail after the initial hit.
-Failure to do this is a foul and the opponent is awarded the next shot; it is not a loss of game. - b.
-The eight ball must be pocketed cleanly (no combinations) and the eight ball must be pocketed exactly as the shooter has called it to be pocketed regarding single or multiple banks all called before the shot.
-Kisses on the eight ball shot are legal, allowable and need not be called. - c.
-Pocketing the eight in the wrong pocket is a loss of game. - d.
+Failure to do this is a foul and the opponent is awarded cue ball in hand; it is not a loss of game.

+b.
+Combinations, caroms, kisses, are all legal as long as the eight ball is the first ball contacted by the cue ball.

+c.
+Pocketing the eight in the wrong pocket is a loss of game.

+d.
 If a player scratches or jumps the cue ball so that it comes to rest off the playing surface of the table while playing the eight ball, it is a loss of game.
-Not making a legal hit on the eight ball, but leaving the cue ball on the table, is a foul and the opponent is awarded the next shot.
-It is not an automatic loss of game.
+Not making a legal hit on the eight ball, but leaving the cue ball on the table, is a Ball in Hand foul- not an automatic loss of game.